When to Call for HVAC Repair in San Diego: Warning Signs to Watch For

 • A frozen evaporator coil.

-• The HVAC system is unresponsive when the temperature alters.
+• The HVAC system is unresponsive when the temperature is adjusted.

-• The displayed temperature is different from the actual room temperature.
+• The displayed temperature differs from the actual room temperature.

 • The system does not turn on or off.